Agents4Good/EurecaAI/README.md

 ---

 ## 📜 Licença
-Este projeto é licenciado sib a MIT - License
+Este projeto é licenciado sob a MIT - License